 - Add the milk, sugar and yeast to a small bowl.
 Let the yeast mixture rest for 10 minutes or until bubbles start forming.

-- In the bowl of a stand mixer, add 4 cups of flour, salt, baking soda, cinnamon and nutmeg.
+- In the bowl of a stand mixer, add 4 cups of flour, salt, cinnamon and nutmeg.
 Mix until combined.

-- Add around a tablespoon of oil to a large bowl.
+- Add a tablespoon of oil to a large bowl.
 Place the dough in the bowl and roll it around until it is covered in the oil.
 This prevents the dough from getting dry during the rising process.
 Cover the bowl with plastic wrap.
-You can let the dough rise on your counter for several hours or place it in the oven for quicker rising.
-Turn the oven on for a minute or two, place the bowl in the oven, and then turn the oven off.
-The dough will be doubled in size within an hour.
+Let the dough rise in a warm spot until doubled in size.

 - Line a 9x13 inch pan with parchment paper.
-Sprinkle flour on a clean surface.
-Place the dough on the surface and cut it into 15 equal pieces.
+Place the dough on a floured surface and cut it into 15 equal pieces.
 Roll out each piece, and place them in the pan.
-Cover the pan with a damp cloth and let rest for 30 minutes or until doubled in size.
+Cover the pan with a damp cloth and let the dough rest for 30 minutes or until doubled in size.

 - Preheat the oven to 375°F. Bake the buns for 20 to 25 minutes or until they are golden brown.